laitifranz/beacon-tour/README.md

 # Beacon Tour

-This individual project aims to guide customers via a smartphone application through the building's corridors to obtain additional information about objects placed in the rooms.
+This individual project aims to guide customers via a smartphone application through the building's corridors to obtain additional information about objects placed in the rooms using [Beacon](https://developer.apple.com/ibeacon/) technology.

 It works like an audioguide with some additional features.